Growth-Driven Design Best Practices, Tips, and Tricks

 An easy way to bolster the Planning phase ideation is to take appealing aspects of rival (or similarly-themed) web pages and test them out on your pages.

 Not so much copy-paste - this is not advocating simple plagiarism – but repurposing a concept in a new style and/or setting and testing for fit and function through data-driven processes.

 Growth by Trial and Error (and Eventually, Success!)

 These aspects may not even be clear-cut UI/UX content graphics – perhaps the smooth transitions and loading times of another website are inspiration to find ways of optimizing the hard coding within your own.
 There are many features from which to take notes and gather information, so there will always remain an invaluable pool of resources in the exploration of relevant web pages.

-The most important principle to remember here: Perfection is not the goal!
-Growth-driven design is really a continuous improvement model that supports better performance, and ultimately revenue growth for your company.
+Remember: Perfection is not the goal!
+Growth-driven design is really a continuous improvement model that supports better performance and, ultimately, revenue growth for your company.

 Ready to revamp your website?
 Check out the free Website Grader to help you head in the right direction.